List of Matlock characters: Julie March

-March is the assistant D.A. of Atlanta, and a good friend of Ben Matlock.
-After a chance meeting with Ben Matlock in an elevator, the two hit it off, and Matlock was surprised to learn that she would be the prosecutor for the case he was working on.
-The two lawyers soon become friends, though their relationship is never really defined much further than that, and upon Julie's return in the season nine episode "The Confession", she reveals that she has feelings for him.
-Sommars is the only actress to appear in fewer episodes.
+March is the assistant D.A. of Atlanta, a good friend, and probable lover of Ben Matlock.
+After a chance meeting with Ben Matlock in an elevator, the two hit it off, and Matlock is surprised to learn that she will be the prosecutor for the case he is working on.
+The two lawyers soon become friends and though their relationship is never defined formally, there were ongoing indicators that it was romantic.
+She regularly made him fried chicken - one of his favorite meals.
+In one episode Julie stays with Ben in his home while hers was being renovated.
+The arrangement becomes conflictual due to a case but in the end they celebrate at Ben's house with champagne and candles lit around his living room.
+In another episode, he and Julie talk about a time he took her to dinner for her birthday and they held hands during that event.
+Season 6 Episode 2 " The Witness Killings" Ben takes Julie to his hometown for the town's bicentennial festivities.
+They stay with Ben's aunt Elsie who instantly recognizes the romantic connection and notes their politeness for sleeping in separate rooms, encouraging them to just use one.
+Elsie asks intrusive questions to Julie about marriage and children which makes Julie uncomfortable.
+The townsfolk are so enamored by and intrusive of Ben's fame and money, the awkwardness surrounding Ben and Julie disclosing the breadth of their relationship is compounded and they subsequently introduce each other as work colleagues.
+At that point Ben proclaims to his former town girlfriend that Julie "doesnt belong to me."
+In Julie's return in the season nine episode "The Confession", she reveals that she has feelings for him.
 She left in 1992.

 Michelle Thomas

 Thomas is an attorney working with Ben Matlock.
 Ben meets Michelle in England, where Michelle is working as legal counsel for a wealthy Brit.
 She decides to move back to the US when Ben asks her to join him at his firm.
 She is an intelligent, highly capable lawyer who often works with Ben on his cases, and who occasionally acts as the primary attorney.
 She is soft-spoken and beautiful, sometimes using her charm and good looks to convince witnesses and suspects to give her the information she needs to crack a case.
-Her sharp intelligence is best illustrated in an episode called The Game Show; she goes undercover as a contestant to investigate a murder, and reveals to Ben and Conrad that she is a polymath, being able to answer nearly every question correctly.
+Her sharp intelligence is best illustrated in an episode called "The Game Show"; she goes undercover as a contestant to investigate a murder, and reveals to Ben and Conrad that she is a polymath, being able to answer nearly every question correctly.